bentoml/BentoML/docs/source/guides/monitoring.rst

 ==========================

 Monitoring stacks usually consist of a metrics collector, a time-series database to store metrics and a visualization layer.
-A popular stack is Prometheus_ with Grafana_ used as the visualization layer to create rich dashboards.
+A popular stack of Prometheus_ with Grafana_ is used as the visualization layer to create rich dashboards.

 BentoML API server comes with Prometheus support out of the box.
 When launching an API model server with BentoML, whether it is running dev server locally or deployed with docker in the cloud, a ``/metrics`` endpoint will always be available, which includes the essential metrics for model serving and the ability to create and customize new metrics base on needs.
-This guide will introduce how you use Prometheus and Grafana to monitor your BentoService.
+This guide will introduce how to use Prometheus and Grafana to monitor your BentoService.

 Preface